joeywheelersam/ping/README.md

 Command to Run: python ping.py [url] [quantity_pings]

-Obs .: url without the www, only the domain.
-(Example of url: uol.com.br).
+Obs .: url without the www, only the domain. (example of url: uol.com.br).

 Note: the command output is saved in a ping.txt file.